Nevenall/sufficient-reason/System/Magick.md

 ### Focused Magick Dice Pool

-  If your feat clearly flows from your msytick practice it is focused magick.
+  If your feat clearly flows from your mystick practice it is focused magick.
 Focused magick requires instruments, but allows you to use more dice.

   - Attribute
     - Include one Attribute based upon the instruments you are using
-    - If you can justify it based on your intruments you may include another Atribute by spending a PP
+    - If you can justify it based on your instruments you may include another attributes by spending a PP
   - Skill
     - Include one Skill based upon the instruments you are using
       - Occult is commonly used for Mystick practices
-    - If you can justify it based on your intruments you may include another Skill by spending a PP
+    - If you can justify it based on your instruments you may include another Skill by spending a PP
     - You may include one appropriate Specialty from any Skill already in your pool
     - If you can justify it based on your instruments you may include another Specialty by spending a PP
   - Distinction